blinder01/itp/07Midterm/Phase 4/Midterm Phase 4.md

         for j in range(gridScale):
             drawObject(i * width/gridScale, j * width/gridScale, gridScale)

 obviously this didn't work either.
 I tried moving around a bunch of other things to no avail for like 2 hours.
-I tried to use chatGPT to figure out what I was doing wrong, and told it that my intentions were to change the scale of the printed image.
-It could not figure out what I meant, and I was in a death loop with it for another hour.
-I eventually gave up on it.
-I honestly could not even get it to do simple maths.
-It is kinda stupid.

 After not being able to figure it out for a very, very long time, I turned to my fellow classmate Neil, who was gracious and wonderful enough to give me a hand and look at my code.
 He discovered that I was not using a scale factor correctly, and asked that I figure out the increments that I was printing tiles at.
 I found that I was printing a tile every 80 pixels, giving me an equation to work with.
 I promised him ice cream.